wetryingtodorock/getblock-docs/en/rpc-service/bsc/json-rpc/bsc_getFilterChanges.md

 ---
-title: bsc:getFilterChanges \[POST\] {disallowed}
+title: bsc:getFilterChanges  {disallowed} - Binance Smart Chain
-description: Polling method for whisper filters.
-Returns new messages since the lastcall of this method.Note calling the shh_getMessages method, will reset the buffer for thismethod, so that you wont receive duplicate messages.
+description: Example code for the bsc:getFilterChanges  {disallowed} json-rpc method. Сomplete guide on how to use bsc:getFilterChanges  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters